-I’ve been on both ends of such relationship.
-You’re either the person who is “stuck” and constantly talks about and complains about their past circumstances or experiences, or you’re on the receiving end, and have heard the same story being told, over and over again.
+I’ve been on both ends of such a relationship.
+You’re either the person who is “stuck” and constantly talks about and complains about their past circumstances or experiences, or you’re on the receiving end and have heard the same story being told, over and over again.

 Being on the receiving end isn’t easy.
 At first, you sympathize, you comfort, you listen, you give out advice.
 After years of hearing the same story though, you grow tired.